hawkinsw/QoOID/draft-olden-ippm-qoo.md

 ## Missing Temporal Information in Distributions.
 These two latency series: 1,200,1,200,1,200,1,200,1,200 and 1,1,1,1,1,200,200,200,200,200 will have identical distributions, but may have different application performance.
 Ignoring this information is a tradeoff between simplicity and precision.
 To capture all information necessary to perfectly capture outcomes we are getting into extreme computational complexity.
 As an application's performance is bound by how the developers react to varying network performance, meaning nearly all different series of latencies may have different application outcomes.

+It will most likely be necessary to add a time-scale to the application requirement specifications.

 ## Subsampling the real distribution
 Additionally, we cannot capture latency on every packet that is sent.
 We can probe and sample, but there will always be unknowns.
 We are now in the realm of probability.
 Perfection is impossible, but instead of denying this, we should embrace it, which is why talking about the probability of outcomes is the way forward.